baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 You could also just type in the whole line like `ssh jeff@desktop` to secure shell into the `desktop` system using the login `jeff`.

+While chromebook can support `ssh` natively, it is a bit limited.
+I have run had problem getting access to devices running OpenWrt, bu there are some [apps you can install that give more full features][73].

 #### Connectivity Command
 [CHROME OS – USING THE CROSH CONNECTIVITY COMMAND](https://failicide.wordpress.com/2015/02/19/chrome-os-using-the-crosh-connectivity-command/)